confluentinc/ksql/documentation/quickstart.rst

 Before proceeding, please check:
 * In the window where you started KSQL, you see the ``ksql>`` prompt
 * If you are not using Docker, you must manually have run the data generator to produce topics called ``pageviews`` and ``users``.
-If you haven't done this, please follow these [instructions](quickstart-non-docker.rst#producedata) to generate data.
+If you haven't done this, please follow these `instructions <quickstart-non-docker.rst#produce-topic-data>`__ to generate data.
 (Docker compose file automatically runs the data generator)

 1. Create a STREAM ``pageviews_original`` from the Kafka topic ``pageviews``, specifying the ``value_format`` of ``DELIMITED``.
 Describe the new STREAM.
 Notice that KSQL created additional columns called ``ROWTIME``, which corresponds to the Kafka message logstamp time, and ``ROWKEY``, which corresponds to the Kafka message key.